Payton9000/Hardware-Monitor/README.md

 ## Serial Port Usage

-For this part, you can refer to the video by the UP user [Garbage Research Society](https://space.bilibili.com/376404862) [here](https://www.bilibili.com/video/BV1Lr421M7u2).
+For this part, you can refer to the video by the UPer [垃圾研究社](https://space.bilibili.com/376404862) [here](https://www.bilibili.com/video/BV1Lr421M7u2).

 ## Minimizing and Uninstalling the Software